 FOLLOW OHIO FILED HOCKEY: Facebook | Twitter

-After visiting Louisville on Wednesday (Aug.
-18) for an exhibition match, Ohio embarks on its 17-match 2016 regular season schedule by playing host to Saint Francis on Aug.
+After visiting Louisville on Aug.
+18 for an exhibition match, Ohio embarks on the 2016 regular season by playing host to Saint Francis on Aug.
 26 in the first of three-straight home matches at Pruitt Field for the Bobcats.